Purdue-SoCET/aihw-design-logs/Fall-2025/myles-querimit/week4.md

    Attached are photos of the simulations I made.
   ![Activation Flow](./Images/activation_flow.png)

+  Image Description -
+    Visualizations of different stats for given kernel size in convolution.
+PE utilizaiton is show, overall flow pattern for activations, and the dataflow.

   ![HW Matrix](./Images/hw_matrix.png)

+  Image Description -
+    Visualizations of how activations flow through convolutions.
+As data goes right and down, the values slowly turn to actual usable figures.

   ![HW Old Simulation](./Images/HW_oldSim.png)
+    Image Description -
+    Old HW simulation, produces an image of a given input, demonstrating zero padding and how the kernel could look at various positions.

   ![RV vs KS Old Simulation](./Images/RVvKS_OldSim.png)

+ Image Description -
+    Copmarison between the input kernel and what weights it would be multiplied with.

   With this I also started reading a collection of documents to better understand PSUM routing, our next task before starting to write RTL.